AnatSanzh/MagSem2-MIPZ-Lab1/README.md

-# Magister program semester 2 - Software engeneering methodology - lab 1
+# Magister program semester 2 - Software engeneering methodology - Lab 1(Euro diffusion)
-# Euro diffusion

 On January 1, 2002, twelve European countries abandoned their national currency for a new currency, the euro.
 No more francs, marks, lires, guldens, kroner,... only euros, all over the eurozone.
 The same banknotes are used in all